Can I bring my family to Germany?

 1. Can you bring your family to Germany?

-• You can usually bring family members to Germany if you have the following status:
+• You can generally bring family members to Germany if you have the following status:

 • German citizenship (for example, after naturalization)